Combodo/CombodoPayumStripe/doc/README.md

  > :bulb: if you use Symfony, it should be `/payment/notify/unsafe/{gateway}` (see `bin/console debug:router payum_notify_do_unsafe`)
 (it expand to `/payment/notify/unsafe/stripe_checkout_v3` if you followed the [configuration proposal](./sylius-example/app/config/payum.yml))

+:information_source: Amongst the three, this method is the first one being called, and the redirect after payment URL require the token to be still present, so this is the only method that ask to not delete the token after a successful payment processing on your side.

+> :fearful: Attention, this solution is not 100% reliable.
+You must complete it with the cron.

 ## scheduled task
 (also known as `cron`)